Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 - If you want to **change the default card type** (i.e. change the card type for all new/future cards), see [here](changingcardtype.md#default-card-type).
-- If you want to change the card type for **all exising cards**, see [here](changingcardtype.md#batch-change-card-type).
+- If you want to change the card type for **all currently existing cards**, see [here](changingcardtype.md#batch-change-card-type).
 - A comprehensive list of all possible card types can be found [here](cardtypes.md).